MicheleBarucca97/Randomised-Nystrom-Algorithm/README.md

 From Equation \ref{eq:nys} you can observe that the three terms can be defined by just doing the multiplication $C = A \Omega_1$ once.
 Since, the middle term is given by $\Omega_1^T C$, while the third term is the transpose of the first one.

-So, it is important to note that the randomized Nyström required just **one pass** over the original data $A$.
+So, it is important to note that the randomised Nyström required just **one pass** over the original data $A$.

 Two aspects have to be taken into consideration: